-To promote the independent nature of the committee, the following officials of AUSTRAC are excluded from membership:
+To promote the independent nature of the committee, the following officials of AUSTRAC are excluded from serving as senior advisors:

-- the Chief Executive Officer, and - · the Chief Finance Officer.
+- The Chief Executive Officer - The Chief Finance Officer.

-The CEO and key management personnel of AUSTRAC may attend relevant meetings as observers to assist the committee in its functions.
+The CEO and key management personnel of AUSTRAC may attend relevant meetings as presenters and/or observers to assist the committee in its functions.

-3.3 Term of committee members
+4.3 Term of committee members

 Independent members will be appointed for a fixed period of no more than three years.
 Members may be re-appointed for further periods as specified by the CEO.

 The Chair will provide advice to the CEO on the engagement of committee members and an independent member's performance where an extension of the member's tenure is being considered.

-4.0 Responsibilities
+5. Responsibilities

-Collectively, members are expected to understand and observe the legislative requirements of the PGPA Act and Rules, and take guidance from the Resource Management Guide No. 202: A guide for non-corporate Commonwealth entities on the role of the audit committee.
+Collectively, members are expected to understand and observe the legislative requirements of the PGPA Act and Rules, and take guidance from the Resource Management Guide No. 202: A guide for non-corporate Commonwealth entities on the role of the audit committee (RMG 202).

-4.1 Chair
+5.1 Chair